lenda-saas/vanilla-javascript-for-checkout/README.md

 // configure checkout widget
 let config = {
     publicKey: "YOUR_PUBLIC_KEY_HERE",
-    signature: "YOUR_SIGNED_TRANSACTION_STRING", /** Your will send your transaction to your server and sign it with your private key **/
+    signature: "YOUR_SIGNED_TRANSACTION_STRING", /** Your will send your transaction to your server and sign it with your private key as explained in Step 3 above **/
     transaction: transaction,
     isLive: false,
     onSuccess: function (response) {